authelia/authelia/docs/features/2fa/security-key.md

 ## Limitations

-Users currently can only enroll a single U2F device in **Authelia**.
+Users currently can only enroll a single Webauthn device in **Authelia**.
 Multiple single type device enrollment will be available when [this issue](https://github.com/authelia/authelia/issues/275) has been resolved.